ABX464, a small and first-in-class molecule that may lead to a functional cure in HIV-patients

-- Induce long term control of the viral load,
+- induce long term control of the viral load,

-- Be less frequently administered over a shorter period than standard treatments,
+- be less frequently administered over a shorter period than standard treatments,

-- Reduce healthcare costs and offer broader access to treatment.
+- reduce healthcare costs and offer broader access to treatment.

-ABX464 is the first candidate molecule coming from ABIVAX’s proprietary technology platform and chemical library.
+ABX464 is the first candidate molecule coming from ABIVAX’s proprietary antiviral platform and chemical library.
 It has been generated from an in-depth understanding of the processing of viral RNA within the human host cell and the ability of compounds from its novel library to block the biogenesis of viral RNA.